InteractiveMechanics/omeka-starter-theme/README.md

 *  Most page templates available
 *  Open and available for anyone to use

+### Questions?
+Requests?
 If you have questions or comments, feel free to contact hello@interactivemechanics.com, or submit issues/pull requests directly to the repository.
+If you have specific requests, let us know!

 ### Recent additions
-*  Added in a custom Zender partial for creating Bootstrap navigations (with dropdowns)
+*  9/15/15: Added in a custom Zender partial for creating Bootstrap navigations (with dropdowns)
+*  3/11/15: Added in the latest version of Twitter Bootstrap